Effective Date: September 23, 2013

 You have the following rights regarding medical information we maintain about you:

 Right to Inspect and Copy.
 You have the right to inspect and request a copy of the medical information that may be used to make decisions about your care, including an electronic copy.
 Usually, this includes medical and billing records, but does not include psychotherapy notes.

 To inspect and have your medical information copied, you must submit your request in writing.
-We have a special form for that purpose that can be obtained from the Health Information Services Department at Cardiology Associates.
+We have a special form for that purpose that can be obtained from the Sheehan Counseling Center.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.

 We may deny your request to have a copy in certain limited circumstances.
 If you are denied access to medical information for one of those reasons, you may request that the denial be reviewed.
 Another licensed health care professional chosen by us will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 Right to Amend.
 If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by or for the clinic.

 To request an amendment, we have a special form for that purpose which may be obtained by contacting the Sheehan Counseling Center.

 We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
 In addition, we may deny your request if you ask us to amend information that: